 The severity of the symptoms depends on the level of lactose intolerance, as well as how much dairy was consumed.

-Even for those with no sensitivity to dairy, cutting down on lactose can offer certain health benefits.
-Consuming lactose can cause inflammation, which may lead to other issues like acne and weight gain.
+Even for those with no sensitivity to dairy, cutting down on dairy can offer certain health benefits."

 It can also increase the risk of developing inflammatory bowel disease, type 2 diabetes, and cardiovascular disease.

 Most dairy products contain lactose, but some contain more than others.
 The following foods contain the highest levels of lactose.
 However, keep in mind that other products may also contain these foods as ingredients and should also be avoided if you are lactose intolerant.

 Milk contains the most lactose out of all the dairy products.
 Whole milk contains about 13 grams of lactose per 1-cup serving, while skim milk can contain between 12 and 13 grams.
 Milk is also an ingredient in many other foods like margarine, shortening, baked goods, salad dressing, creamers, and more.